 Homemade Flour Tortillas

-l used butter, because everything is better with butter, and even though now I do render and cook with lard from the pigs we raise, I would never change that at this point.
-I think the flavor and texture is perfect, and we always have fresh goats butter on hand that we use for everything in our home.
+We still use butter now for tortillas (because really — everything is better with butter), even though I do now render and cook with lard from the pigs we raise.
+The flavor and texture are just perfect.
+We always have fresh goat’s butter on the shelf for everything in our home, and it brings this recipe to life.

-I make the dough in my stand mixer, but you could also do it by hand.
+I make the dough in my stand mixer, but you absolutely can do this by hand.

 Cooking

-I cook one or two at a time, and stack them on top of each other as they are finished.
-If they seem a bit crisp coming off of the pan don’t worry, they will soften as they sit in the stack as the heat from will help to moisten them.
+- I cook one or two at a time, stacking them as they finish.
+If they seem crisp right off the pan, don’t worry: they’ll soften in the stack as the warmth continues to steam them.

 Storage